SaddamHosen42/SaddamHosen42/README.md

 ---

 ### 🧑‍💻 About Me
 I'm Saddam Hosen, a passionate and self-driven Full Stack Web Developer from Bangladesh.
-Currently pursuing my B.Sc. in CSE at HSTU.
+Currently pursuing my B.Sc. in CSE at Hajee Mohammad Danesh Science and Technology University (HSTU).
 I love creating scalable, user-focused web applications using the MERN Stack and constantly learning new technologies to grow as a software engineer.

 ---